Articulation with the fingers: playing cuts and strikes on the ocarina

 The issue of notation

-My preferred notation for them is Grey Larsen's system demonstrated through in this article.
+As mentioned earlier, there are several approaches to notating fingered articulations in common use.
+My preferred notation for them is Grey Larsen's system, as demonstrated in this article.
 I feel that placing a symbol above the note indicates that the intent is a different kind of articulation, in the same sense as other modifiers like the staccato dot.

-Appoggiaturas are written as a small note symbol, and in classical theory are generally interpreted as taking half of the duration of the note to which they are attached.
+Appoggiaturas are written as small note symbols, and in classical theory, they are generally interpreted as taking half of the duration of the note to which they are attached.

-One may assume that an acciaccatura is the same as a fingered articulation, but it isn't quite so simple.
-Do we mean a note 'played as fast as possible' using correct or false fingerings?
+From the explanations above, one may assume that an acciaccatura is the same as a fingered articulation, but it isn't quite so simple.
+Folk musicians do not use these symbols in this way.

 - A note played as quickly as possible using correct fingering.

-- A sound used an articulation performed with false fingering.
+- A sound used as an articulation performed with special fingering.

-Personally, I dislike the use of grace notes for cuts and strikes as I find Grey Larsen's system less ambiguous and easier to read.
+I will say that I personally dislike using grace notes to represent cuts and strikes, as I find Grey Larsen's system less ambiguous and easier to read.
 These issues are discussed in more detail in the article Notating fingered articulations.